oletizi/avi-docs/src/site/docs/16.3/vrf-support-for-service-engine-deployment-on-bare-metal-servers/index.md

 * Port-channel member interfaces
 * Management interface

-## **How It Works**
+### **Dependency on In-band Management**

-Each deployed Service Engine has a new attribute, inband management.
+Each deployed Service Engine has a new attribute, "in-band management".
 When enabled, the management interface of the Service Engine (i.e., the interface used to communicate with the Avi Controller cluster) is also used for data plane traffic.

-* If inband management is enabled on an SE, that SE will not support multiple VRFs.
+* If in-band management is enabled on an SE, that SE will not support multiple VRFs.
-* To add support for multiple VRFs on an SE, it must be deployed with inband management *disabled*.
-The caveat with disabling inband management is that the management interface will not be used for data plane traffic, and hence no VIPs will be placed on this interface and this interface will not be used to communicating with back-end servers.
+* To enable multiple VRFs on an SE, it must be deployed with in-band management *disabled*.
+The caveat with disabling in-band management is that the management interface will not be used for data plane traffic, and hence no VS will be placed on this interface and this interface will not be used to communicating with back-end servers.

-Subsequent sections cover the specifics of enabling/disabling the inband management attribute on an SE.
+To learn how to disable/enable in-band management read <a href="/configuring-in-band-management-for-an-avi-service-engine/">this article</a>.

-## **Creating VRF Contexts**
+### **Creating VRF Contexts**

 <ol>
  <li>Navigate to Infrastructure &gt; Clouds.</li>